aws-controllers-k8s/community/docs/content/docs/contributor-docs/code-generator-config.md

 For the majority of AWS service APIs, the ACK code generator can figure out which HTTP exception codes map to which HTTP fault behaviours.
 However, some AWS service API model definitions do not include exception metadata.
 Other service API models include straight-up incorrect information that does not match what the actual AWS service returns.

-To address these issues, you can use the `resource[$resource].exceptions` configuration block.
+To address these issues, you can use the `resources[$resource].exceptions` configuration block.

 An example of an API model that does not indicate the exception code representing a resource not found is DynamoDB.
 When calling DynamoDB's [`DescribeTable`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_DescribeTable.html) API call with a table name that does not exist, you will get back a `400` error code instead of `404` and the exception code string is `ResourceNotFoundException`.